February: Lentil Bolognese

-This month’s recipe is a very versatile lentil bolognaise recipe.
-It’s been shared with us by Ruth- the Health Connections Mendip administrator.
+This month’s recipe is a very versatile lentil bolognese recipe.
 It makes good use of low cost store cupboard items and seasonal staples such as onions and carrots.
-A bolognaise is a classic Mediterranean dish.
+A bolognese is a classic Mediterranean dish.
 You may want to make it more authentic cooking with olive oil.

 Serves 4 Prep time 10 minutes.
 Cooking time 30 minutes

 - One vegetable stock cube